allenling/django-easy-fixture/README.rst

 for python2.7, python3.5 and Django>=1.8

-easy to create a django fixtures with a fixture dict

 create a fixture dict that just include some fields you concern, and we will help you to fill your fixture dict with some spam datas that make your fixture dict to be a completely available django fixture